-Varanger National Tourist Route is a 160-kilometre-long stretch of road between Varangerbotn and Hamningberg in the county of Finnmark in Arctic Norway.
+Varanger National Tourist Route is a 100-mile-long stretch of road between Varangerbotn and Hamningberg in the county of Finnmark in Arctic Norway.

 Far to the north and furthest to the east in Norway, where the sky meets the sea, the road follows the coast towards the ice-cold Barents Sea.
 The road along the Varanger Peninsula begins among the sheltered birch forests and bogs of Varangerbotn and ends in a lunar landscape of jagged cliffs at the world's end.